 Patients with diabetes should have their doctor monitor their blood levels (HbA1c) because blood sugar levels play a huge role in diabetic care.
 Monitoring these levels on a regular basis is highly advised.
 It is very important to keep your blood sugar levels in the normal range, which can be determined by your physician.
 There are medications that a physician may prescribe to help with neuropathy in the diabetic patient.
 It is also advisable to visit a podiatrist if the diabetic patient is experiencing any conditions involving the feet such as ingrown toenails, which in more severe cases can cause infection.

-For more advice on how to care for diabetic feet, we suggest you consult with a podiatrist for professional care and a recommended treatment plan for any existing conditions.
+For more advice on how to care for diabetic feet, we suggest you consult with a Philadelphia podiatrist for professional care and a recommended treatment plan for any existing conditions.